AndrewBoryk/ABMediaView/README.md

 /// Called when the mediaView has completed downloading the GIF from the web
 - (void) mediaView:(ABMediaView *)mediaView didDownloadGif:(UIImage *)gif;
 ```

+## Complimentary Libraries

+* [ABVolumeControl](https://github.com/AndrewBoryk/ABVolumeControl): Overrides MPVolumeView with differents styles for a volumeView, as well as a delegate to implement one's own custom volumeView.
+* [ABUtils](https://github.com/AndrewBoryk/ABUtils): A collections of useful methods that can be dropped into any project.
+* [ABKeyboardAccessory](https://github.com/AndrewBoryk/ABKeyboardAccessory): UIView subclass which can be used as an 'inputAccessory', with delegate methods for knowing when keyboard frame changes, such as for appearance and disappearance.

 ## Author